itpresidents/icm-help-sessions-2020/session-03/session-03-example.md

 }
 ```

 See how the -1 and 1 are so similarly used to false and true?
 Flipping the 1 with `pushPulseDirection *= -1;` is just like earlier when we flipped the toggle boolean with `isToggleButtonDown = !isToggleButtonDown` because multiplying by negative one has the same effect on identity as saying not(!) that.
-Even though we're adding integers, they're acting like booleans in the abstract.
+Even though we're adding integers, they're acting like booleans in the abstract -- `isThePulseGrowing`.

 Cool!
 We have a pushbutton that pulses when it's being held down!
 Notice, however, that this pushbutton is not actually triggering a boolean switch *yet*, rather, it's backwards in that it only works when the boolean mouseIsPressed is True.